AmbireTech/adex-protocol/targetingAndBidding.md

 ## Auto-categorization

-Auto-categorization is a responsibility of the Market and is based on Alexa for publishers (records in the `websites` collection) and on Google Images for advertisers (in the `adUnit` collection).
+Auto-categorization is a responsibility of the Market and is based on various APIs.

-Furthermore, we'll have a manual override (`forcedCategories` in `websites`) so that we can manually categorize certain websites that were not sufficiently well categorized by Alexa.
+Furthermore, we'll have a manual override (`webshrinkerCategoryOverrides` in `websites`) so that we can manually categorize certain websites that were not sufficiently well categorized by the APIs we use.

-Further down the line, we'll develop a custom way of detecting incentive traffic websites (faucets, autosurfers, etc.).
-Simple string detections such as "faucet" or "earn money" may be sufficient.
+There's also a custom way of detecting incentive traffic websites (faucets, autosurfers, etc.).

-Adding another API besides Alexa (possibly something by Google) for determining website categories would be great, as Alexa is not very good at that.

 For advertisers, Google Vision will be used for suggeting categories when opening campaigns, except if adult content is detected, in which case the ad will only match such publishers by default.
 Allowing this to be unset will require manually allowing it to the advertiser (through setting a flag in their `identityDeployData.meta`).
 This logic will be enforced on the Platform, but for further security, we can enforce it on the Market too.

 We can categorize the advertisers' websites too, to obtain further data about that advertiser.

-For the categories, we will use the IAB taxonomy: it even has IAB25-7 (Incentivized), with one addition to it: IAB13-ADX1 (Cryptocurrency), because there's no such category in IAB's taxonomy (closest is IAB13-11, stocks).
+For the categories, we use the IAB taxonomy: it even has IAB25-7 (Incentivized), with one addition to it: IAB13-ADX1 (Cryptocurrency), because there's no such category in IAB's taxonomy (closest is IAB13-11, stocks).

 ## Implementation in /units-for-slot (Supermarket or Market)